 Got a little bather who won’t just sit down?
 Or a little brainiac?
 We have toddler bath toys to help with their brain training.
 These Boon Pipes & Tubes & Cogs are one of our bestsellers and have been made to stick on the side of the bath, or your bath tiles.

 Bathtime pros: 24 months +

 By now your toddler has probably come to expect bathtime as a core part of their day, so make sure they continue to learn as they splash with toddler bath toys that will develop their creative and problem-solving sides.
-The Quut Soft Foam Bath Puzzle gives their developing brains scope to create patterns and narratives that you can tell stories about.
+Quut's Soft Foam Bath Puzzle gives their developing brains scope to create patterns and narratives that you can tell stories about.